-It’s the end of another year, and like mushrooms after a rainfall, 10 best lists pop up everywhere.
+It’s the end of another year, and like mushrooms after a rainfall, ten best lists pop up everywhere.
 Best movies.
 Best music.
 Best books.
 Best phones.
 Best laptops.
 Best recipes.
 Best kitchen gadgets and on it goes.
-I love most of them and thought, why not make a list of the 10 best from our blog?
+I love most of them and thought, why not make a list of the ten best from our blog?

-With an abundance of outstanding content on the blog this year (I know, shameful self-promotion), it was not easy to choose only ten.
+With an abundance of great content on the blog this year (I know, shameful self-promotion), it was not easy to choose only ten.
 So what criteria did I use?
-The choices address topics that continue to be relevant, add value for the target audience, and address questions and concerns about buying and selling real estate we hear from clients.
+The choices address topics that continue to be relevant, add value for the target audience and address questions and concerns about buying and selling real estate we hear from clients.

-In the spirit of full disclosure, it was so difficult limiting my selection to ten, I added honorable mentions at the end.
-Joe wrote some great stuff for Forbes this year, so I included a couple which technically is not from our blog.
+In the spirit of full disclosure, it was so tricky limiting my selection to ten; I added honorable mentions at the end.
+Joe wrote some great stuff for Forbes this year, so I included a couple that technically is not from our blog.
 Ready?
 Top of 2019 best blog posts coming at you!

 The suggestions in this post were part of a routine I developed when I landed a job that required I start promptly at 7:00 A.M.
 Though I no longer begin work that early, I follow the system to this day.
-If you've set a goal for better organization this year, you should find these suggestions timeless, practical and easy to manage.
+If you've set a goal for a better organization this year, you should find these suggestions timeless, practical, and easy to manage.

 Most people listen to their doctors, lawyers, and financial advisors and follow their advice.
 Since they are paying them for their expertise, it’s a good practice.
 The same should hold for the real estate professional you have employed to market and sell your home.
 A Realtor with a well-established career has probably been there and done that whenever an issue arises in the process of selling your home.
 Joe presents a solid case in this article for taking your listing agent’s advice.

 Because the state of one’s finances and being able to afford to buy and maintain a home are so closely intertwined, I began a series of personal finance articles this year.
-Although it was difficult selecting one from the seven I wrote this year, I chose this particular article because whether you are buying a house this month, a year from now or never, you should still know these numbers.
+Although it was difficult selecting one from the seven I wrote this year, I chose this particular article because whether you are buying a house this month, a year from now, or never, you should still know these numbers.
 Yes, they are that important.